The WHOOP Strap 3.0 is a versatile and well designed wearable let down by an expensive subscription model.

 |Biostrap||$175 USD||$175 USD|

-As you can see above, the cost of the WHOOP Strap 3.0 compared to other wearables like the Oura ring or Biostrap and the WHOOP Strap is significantly higher.
+As you can see above, the cost of the WHOOP Strap 3.0 compared to other wearables like the Oura ring or Biostrap and the WHOOP Strap is significantly higher in the long term.

 A note for Australians buying the WHOOP Strap 3.0